Will Gauff and Sabalenka be stopped at US Open?

 "Before I feel she was going out there and hoping to play well.
 Now she is going into a match thinking: 'I've got this if I play well or even if I don't'.

-"She doesn't always have to play great to win a match, a lot of matches she has won not playing] her best tennis - but the best is going to come."
+"She doesn't always have to play great to win a match, a lot of matches she has won not playing her best tennis - but the best is going to come."

 Sabalenka 'learning not losing' from tough exits